 In this episode, we are joined by Dr. Brian Stanley, former ED of the Oakland Public Education Fund.
 He's an amazing guy and also an Kaiser (OUSD) parent.
 Recently, he wrote an electric piece detailing the racial issues that have emerged as the school is primed to merge.
 Well, in the midst of the stir-up, Dr. Stanley sat down to discuss his article and to examine how race is impacting Oakland education.
 You do not want to miss this.

+THIS EPISODE CONTAINS ADULT LANGUAGE.
 In this episode, I turn the mic on myself dive into my thoughts about where we are as a people.
 This meditation was more of a meditation on my thoughts and hopefully you all take something away from it.
 Enjoy.